 Another POS malware using the same framework is GamaPOS from 2015.
 What is basically best practice in malware by now is that it encrypts all of its communication.

 In Europe this malware is unlikely to cause much damage because the “EMV” system effectively counteracts the methods hijackers use to monetize this particular kind of stolen data.

 EMV stands for Europay, Mastercard, Visa, and is safer than conventional magnetic strips (as are common in North America) which store immutable card data only.
 Here lies the weak point: Since the data on the magnetic strip is static, you can copy it to duplicates.
 The attackers can basically make a valid credit card, with which they can immediately go shopping.

 The microchips embedded in EMC cards also store data, but additionally generate a unique code for each individual transaction.
 Without the correct chip response, a fake card does not work.
 In other words, even if a POS is infected, the stolen data is basically useless for cyber criminals.

 Avoid lazy tricks in the first place

 Of course, this is no reason to let yourself be overrun by POS malware without putting up some resistance.
 Data from payment systems must be kept as secure as possible – for the sake of compliance alone.

 As mentioned before: We are talking about endpoints in principle.
 Therefore, very similar rules apply for the protection of points of sale.
-Current Endpoint Protection Solutions can effectively stop POS malware (a detailed test of Next Generation Endpoint Protection Solutions can be found ).
+Current Endpoint Protection Solutions can effectively stop POS malware (here you can find a detailed test of Next Generation Endpoint Protection Solutions).